 like a ballerina or an engineer.

 but in a million years I never dreamt

-one day they would be me.
+one day I would be them.

 Poem and recording CC BY 2.0 Rachel McAlpine

 38 thoughts on “Tantrum — a poem about realising that life is long”

 I love this.
 I just started doing my retirement plan with a financial planner, which forced me to really start to think about this stuff.
 I’d rather think about something else if I can! 🙂

 So true.
 Someone said, It’s always too early until it’s too late.